-The conditions of the operating license require an annual operating levy to be paid to the Commission.
-This levy is set at 2.5% of the licensee's audited net revenues.
-This levy shall be paid within three months of the end of the first year of the license and thereafter quarterly on the licensee's assessed net revenues and within thirty calendar days of the end of each quarter.
-The sum paid shall be adjusted immediately on receipt of the audited, annual financial statements of the licensee.
+The conditions of the Operational License require an Annual Operating Levy to be paid to the Commission.
+This Levy is set at 2.5% of the Licensee's audited net revenues.
+This Levy shall be paid within three months of the end of the first year of the license and thereafter quarterly on the Licensee's assessed net revenues and within thirty calendar days of the end of each quarter.
+The sum paid shall be adjusted immediately on receipt of the audited, annual financial statements of the Licensee.